rubendgpedrosa/PriceTagIt/README.md

-# Pixabay Image Gallery - React & Tailwind CSS
+# Price tag it - React, Express & Tailwind CSS

-Simple gallery with images from the pixabay API.
-Tailwind css is built into workflow with postcss and autoprefixer.
+Simple application that stores products information regarding pricing and discount prices using an Express server.
+Tailwind css is built into workflow with postcs and autoprefixer.

 ## Usage
-Add your Pixabay API key to .env - https://pixabay.com/api/docs/
+Add your products to your list and keep track of prices.

 ```
 # Install dependencies